 With the craziness of the holidays, it is easy to lose ourselves in the chaos.
-I find that we get so caught up that we actually miss out on being together.
+I find that we get so caught up that we miss out on being together.
 It can make you enjoy the holidays even less.
 I decided not to do that this year with our family and my inspiration was The Twelve Days of Christmas.

-In order to help not miss out on the excitement and to really savor the time with my kids, we focus on the 12 Days of Christmas.
-It is the time of the year when we enjoy spending time together and this list helps us do just that!
+To help not miss out on the excitement and to savor the time with my kids, we focus on the 12 Days of Christmas.
+It is the time of the year when we enjoy spending time together, and this list helps us do just that!

 Check out all of our fun Holiday DIY and money saving ideas!!!